 There is an indirect way, via refractometry, to determine the contraction of paraffins.
+This is advantageous because the process of congelation, and of the change of modification,

 This is advantageous because the process of congelation, and of the change of modification, can be observed, and the contraction concomitant to these changes can be determined.
 The congealing of macrocrystalline paraffins involves contraction amouting to about 9 per cent, change of modification causes 3 per cent of contraction.
-The shapes of refraction vs. temperature curves reflect a single change of modification between congealing point and 20 °C, both in macrocrystalline paraffins and their normal fractions obtained on molecular sieves.
+The shapes of refraction vs. temperature curves reflect a single change of modification between congealing point and 20 °C, both in macrocrystalline paraffins and their normal fractions obtained on molection. ular sieves.